stadust/demonlist-guidelines/200_records/200_additions.md

 # Adding a Record{id=additions}

-When a player submits a record on Pointercrate, it is automatically assigned an ID number based on when it was submitted.
+Submitted records are automatically assigned an ID number based on when they were submitted.
 The oldest submitted records are generally checked first; however, records are occasionally added out of order, so seeing another record getting added before yours does not necessarily mean your record was rejected.

 *Players can check the status of their record by re-submitting it on the submission form or by checking their profile in the [User Area](/login).*